Mudhasar07/devTinderBackend/homework.md

 - What is middleware?
 Why do we need it?
 - How Express Js Handles Request behind the screen.
 - Differen app.use() Vs app.all()
-- Write dummy auth middleware for /admin.
+- Write dummy auth middleware for /admin
-- write dummy auth middleware for /User.
+- write dummy auth middleware for /User
 - Error Handing using app.use("/", ()=> { err, req, res, next})

+- Create free cluster on MongoDB on their official website
+- Install mongoose library
+- Connect to the application to data via connection+string
+- Before Listening to the port connect the DB first then start Listing on port 7777
+- Create User schema and User Model Using Moongose Library
+- Create some POST API / send some document to the database
+- Using Postman push some data to DB
+- Error handling using try{} catch{} methode always.